EASY TO GROW PEAR TREE WITH LOADS OF FRUIT

 Moonglow pear is very resistant to fire blight, as well as other pest and disease issues.
-The mature size of this pear variety is up to 12-20 feet tall and 10-15 feet tall.
+The mature size of this pear variety is up to 8-10 feet tall and 5-10 feet wide.
 Regular pruning performed annually will help to keep this pear fruit tree at a manageable size where fruit can be picked with ease.
 It has a vigorous growth rate of 1-2 feet per year and an upright growth habit.
 Prune pear trees in late winter or early spring while still dormant.

 When to Pick Moonglow Pear?